ross-spencer/big-list-of-naughty-files/README.md

 You are very likely to have better luck running this script on Linux.
 Microsoft control names for example are part of the set.

 Is the script dangerous?
 I don't know.
 Don't run it as `sudo`.
+When using the output against your systems, try to only use it on test servers.

 Files are output as follows: